 Opportunities for Additional Learning

-opportunities for research or community-based practicum experiences that complement their regular course work and that connect academic learning and practical applications.
+Students are strongly encouraged to pursue opportunities for research or community-based practicum experiences that complement their regular course work and that connect academic learning and practical applications.
 The Psychology Program offers advanced methodology courses in abnormal psychology, cognitive psychology, developmental psychology, social psychology, and neuroscience under the direction of faculty who conduct research in each subfield of psychology.
 In addition, students can pursue interests in cognitive, abnormal, and developmental psychology through local community programs.
 Students are encouraged to gain experience through participation in the Bard Summer Research Institute.
 Bard psychology students have also been successful at obtaining summer research positions at major universities.

 Recent Senior Projects in Psychology